JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 title: End-to-End Encryption in Rails
 tags: [gpg, rails, ruby, e2e, encryption]
 hero: /img/posts/pgp/header.jpg
 abstract: Nowadays, the news is full of data leaks, breaks, and hacks and one thing is clear - you don’t want to be the one who leaks all your customer data to some hackers on the internet.
-Learn how to encrypt your content end-to-end with Rails and PGP.
+Learn how to encrypt your content end-to-end with Rails and PGP
 ---

 # _End-to-End Encryption_ in _Rails_

 ## Why You Should Care About Encryption